-THE SEAL OF BUER.
+THE SEAL OF SYTRY

-THE SEAL OF GUSION.
+THE SEAL OF BELETH

-XII.
-SYTRY, a great prince, who appears with a leopard's head, but assumes a human form at the Magician's command.
-He procures love between the two sexes, and causes women to show themselves naked.2
+head and the wings of a griffin, but assumes a beautiful human form at the Magician's command.
+He procures love between the two sexes, and causes women to shew themselves naked.

 XIII.
-BELETH, a terrible and mighty king, riding on a
+BELETH, a terrible and mighty king, riding on a pale horse, preceded by all manner of musicians.
+He is very